scikit-hep/pyjet/README.rst

 pyjet: The interface between FastJet and NumPy
 ==============================================

+WORK IN PROGESS

 pyjet allows you to perform jet clustering with `FastJet <http://fastjet.fr/>`_ on `NumPy <http://www.numpy.org/>`_ arrays.

+By default pyjet only depends on NumPy and internally uses FastJet's standalone fjcore release.

 See example.py and run it::